chrisleee/twitch-stocks/README.md

 git clone https://github.com/ChrisALee/twitch-stocks.git
 ```

-4. CD to the directory (twitch-stocks by default)
+4. Navigate to the directory (twitch-stocks by default).

 ```
 cd twitch-stocks
 ```

 5. Run NPM install.
-This will give you all the dependecies needed to locally run the project.
+This will give you all the dependencies needed to locally run the project.

 ```
 npm install